Grand River

 Key features: A nice beginner to intermediate paddle.
 There are some swifts to navigate but nothing too intense (except in the spring flood).
 The section between Glen Morris and Paris feels remarkably remote with very few signs of human development.

-Nights: There aren't any official sites on the Grand, but you can often find a few stealth camping locations (at your own risk!)
+Overnight: There aren't any official sites on the Grand, but you can often find a few stealth camping locations (at your own risk!)

 Outfitters: Canoeing the Grand, Grand River Rafting and Grand Experiences.